madelineschwarz/Undergrad-Projects/README.md

 # undergrad-projects

-miscellaneous python and arcpy scripts
+coding projects and scripts from studies @ CU Boulder